BYLAWS OF THE MENOMONIE THEATER GUILD

-- The production committee shall meet 4-6 times per year with the full board of directors.
+- The production committee, with the exception of Script Reading (attendance voluntary), shall meet 4-6 times per year with the full board of directors.
 Production committee meetings will be focused on the production of upcoming shows.
 Whenever possible they will be held within 1-3 weeks prior to auditions for each show and the artistic director will be in attendance.

 - Production committee chairs would have the opportunity to give input on the proposed season before the season is formally selected.

 - A formal objection motion to one or more proposed shows from a production committee chair will be heard on the production committee meeting floor or by electronic means and entertained with discussion from the chairs.

 - Production committee chairs would be welcome to attend open executive committee meetings, as desired.

 - Production committees would meet with the entire board of directors at minimum 4-6 times annually, at minimum meetings will be one to three weeks prior to the start of rehearsals for each mainstage show. – Director will be required to attend the meeting prior to their show, since the focus of the meetings will be to support the upcoming production.

 - Emergency production committee meetings to address production concerns may be called by the board of directors, as needed.

 - Approved minutes for board meetings will be provided to the production committee promptly upon approval.

 - Attended by all board of directors, with the exception of Script Reading (attendance voluntary).

 - Require a written report from each chair prior to the meeting (with the exception of Script Reading.

 Section 3.
 Committee Chair Terms